yale-swe/f22-yalenav/server/README.md

 │ │ └── User.ts
 ```

-While we might've've opted to forgo using certain schemas in favour of the APIs' response right off the bat (e.g. just use Buildings V2 response in the client), but we want to model each object with clarity and consistency – and remove any redundancy.
+While we might've opted to forgo using certain schemas in favour of the APIs' response right off the bat (e.g. just use Buildings V2 response in the client), we want to model each object with clarity and consistency.
 Our schema makes sure that (1) each model _only_ stores information critical to the app's functionality, and (2) caching data would be easy.

 We use [mongoose](https://mongoosejs.com/docs/) to connect to our DB (modelled on [Mongo](https://www.mongodb.com/home)).